MalKim007/nenas-kita/README.md

 ## Executive Summary

-**NenasKita** is a comprehensive mobile application and web portal developed to digitalize and modernize the pineapple farming industry in Melaka, Malaysia.
+**NenasKita** is a comprehensive mobile application developed to digitalize and modernize the pineapple farming industry in Melaka, Malaysia.
 Built in collaboration with **LPNM (Lembaga Perindustrian Nanas Malaysia)**, this platform connects farmers, buyers and wholesalers in a unified digital ecosystem.

 The application addresses critical challenges faced by Melaka's pineapple farmers and entreprenuers, including lack of market visibility, absence of price transparency and inefficient seller-buyer connections.
-By providing real-time market data, harvest planning tools and direct communication channels, NenasKita empowers local farmers and treprenuers.
+By providing real-time market data, harvest planning tools and direct communication channels, NenasKita empowers local farmers and entreprenuers.

 ---